Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 Line comments: starting at `//` and ending at the end of the line

-Block comments: starting at `/*` and ending at `*/`
+Block comments: starting at `/*` and continuing until `*/`

+---

 Many languages like Java, JavaScript, PHP, Go, Elixir and many, many more, also support a special type of comment called a Doc Comment.

-Like comments, these are to convey information about nearby code, and are ignored by the compiler.
+Like comments, these are used to convey information about nearby code, and are ignored by the compiler.

 However, you can use documentation tooling to read them and produce the documentation for you.